 Explore the modern city of Liverpool and the coastal beauty of Northern Wales!
 Students will receive credit for two courses for a total of six credit hours.
 Students enroll in two courses taught by Professor Jody Clay-Warner and Professor Susan Haire.
 In these courses, students will learn about the U.K. criminal justice system and explore variation in crime around the globe.

-Visits to the Liverpool courts, Merseyside police department, International Slavery Museum, and the historic city of York complement in-class learning and allow students an opportunity to explore the Northern U.K. A weekend trip North Wales includes visits to medieval castles, Snowdonia, and the seaside town of Llandudno.
+Visits to the Liverpool courts, Merseyside police department, International Slavery Museum, and the historic city of Chester complement in-class learning and allow students an opportunity to explore the Northern U.K. A weekend trip North Wales includes visits to medieval castles, Snowdonia, and the seaside town of Llandudno.

 Professor Jody Clay-Warner